Continue to Question Ten

 That is correct!

-In case you are curious, I primarily use the New American Standard Bible but often refer to the ESV and KJV as well.
-I also make use of other good translations and the Hebrew and Greek dictionaries.
-Some shy away for the NASB feeling that its literalness makes it too choppy and thus prefer the ESV.
+In case you are curious, I primarily use the New American Standard Bible (NASB), but often refer to the ESV and KJV as well.
+The NASB is known for being very accurate.
+Some shy away for the NASB feeling that its literalness makes it too choppy and thus not as readable as other versions like the ESV.
 I have read both, and still vote for the NASB.
+Its accuracy is greatly valuable, and I like that it capitalizes pronouns for God.

 Congratulations!
 You have made it to the last question!